ADLINK/sema-windows/README.md

 2) User area access
 3) I2C control
 4) Monitoring the temperature of the CPU and board
-5) Accessing board information

-​	a)   Serial number of the board

-​	b)  Part number of the board
+5) Accessing board information(Serial number, Part number, Version of the firmware)

-​	c)   The version of the firmware

 6) Fan control

-7) GPIO access for the expander
+7) GPIO access for the expander(PCA9535, SX1509)

-​	a)   PCA9535

-​	b)  SX1509

 8) Watchdog

-​	a)   Run-time watchdog

 ## 3. Supported Hardware